avaliani/interview-app-devmgr/README.md

-# interview-app-devmgr - interview question around building a device manager.
+# interview-app-devmgr - interview question about enhancing a device manager

 ## Getting Started